m3o/docs/pages/getting-started.markdown

 ## Paid Plan

-Dev is an environment for free usage.
-It's great for small projects and individual devs but if you want to run a scalable production ready service or product you'll want to use the Micro Platform business plan.
+The platform provides a free Developer plan.
+It's great for small teams and individual devs but if you want to run a scalable production ready service or product you'll want to use the Micro Platform business plan.
 We'll provide higher resource limits and more scalable infrastructure along with support and SLAs.